 Hortobágyi Pancakes: Vegetarian Twist on a Classic

 Hortobágyi Pancakes amazed me with their rich flavor and unique presentation.
-I discovered them during my Budapest trip.
+I discovered these brunch pancakes during my Budapest trip.
 Hungarian cuisine impressed me as vibrant and flavorful.

 Hortobágyi Pancake recipe

 Hortobágyi pancakes are a traditional Hungarian dish.
 Unlike the traditional British pancakes, they are savory pancakes with minced meat.
-The pancakes are slightly thicker than the crepes.
-They are folded rather than rolled.
-The dish is typically served with a rich sauce from sour cream and stew juices.
+The pancakes are slightly thicker than the crepes and are folded rather than rolled.
+The dish is typically served with a rich sauce like sour cream and stew juices.

 Hortobágyi Pancakes are drizzled with cream sauce